Georges Méliès: Later film career and decline

 Meanwhile, Gaston Méliès had taken his family and a film crew of over twenty people to Tahiti in the summer of 1912.
-For the rest of that year and well into 1913, he traveled throughout the South Pacific and Asia, and sent film footage back to his son in New York City.
+For the rest of that year and well into 1913, he travelled throughout the South Pacific and Asia, and sent film footage back to his son in New York City.
 The footage was often damaged or otherwise unusable, and Gaston was no longer able to fulfill Star Films' obligation to Thomas Edison's company.
 By the end of his travels, Gaston Méliès had lost $50,000 and had to sell the American branch of Star Films to Vitagraph Studios.
 Gaston eventually returned to Europe and died in 1915.
 He and Georges Méliès were not on speaking terms following his return to Europe.

 When Méliès broke his contract with Pathé in 1913, he had nothing with which to cover his indebtedness to that company.
 Although a moratorium declared at the onset of World War I prevented Pathé from taking possession of his home and the Montreuil studio, Méliès was bankrupt and unable to continue making films.
 In his memoirs, he attributes what Miriam Rosen describes as "his own inability to adapt to the rental system" with Pathé and other companies, his brother Gaston's poor financial decisions, and the horrors of World War I as the main reasons that he stopped making movies.
 The final crisis was the death of Méliès's first wife, Eugénie Génin, in May 1913, leaving him alone to raise their twelve-year-old son, André.
 The war shut the Théâtre Robert-Houdin for a year, and Méliès left Paris with his two children for several years.

 In 1917, the French Army turned the main studio building at his Montreuil property into a hospital for wounded soldiers.
 Méliès and his family then turned the second studio set into a theatrical stage and performed over 24 revues there until 1923.
 During the war, the French Army confiscated over four hundred of Star Films' original prints and melted them down to recover silver and celluloid, the latter of which the army used to make shoe heels.